Online Therapy Ethics

 E-therapy is different from face-to-face counselling and we need to consider how online therapy ethics differ from that of in-person counselling.

-The British Association for Counselling and Psychotherapy (BACP) have recognised that a different set of online and telephone counselling competencies are required when offering online therapy.
+For example, the British Association for Counselling and Psychotherapy (BACP) has recognised that a different set of online and telephone counselling competences are required when offering online therapy.

 Traditionally, as face-to-face therapists, we serve our local community within a certain radius of our practice.
 Running a successful practice perhaps means we hire a counselling room or set aside part of our home in which to see clients, and we rely on our client to make their way to us.